 Please be advised that while we strive to protect your personally identifiable data, we make no guarantees or assurances about our ability to prevent any such loss, access, or misuse and are not responsible in the event that such loss or misuse occurs.

 - What are your rights?

-In compliance with the Privacy Shield Principles, DoubleDutch commits to resolve complaints about our collection or use of your personal information.
-Additionally, based on the Dutch Data Protection Act (Wet bescherming persoonsgegevens) and similar local laws that pertain to the countries in which our companies have nexus, you may request to review, change or remove your personal data.
-European Union or other covered individuals with inquiries or complaints regarding our Privacy Shield policy should first contact DoubleDutch by email by including your full name and sending to firstname.lastname@example.org.
-We will contact you within thirty (30) business days after receipt of a request to review, change or remove your personal data.
+In compliance with the Privacy Shield Principles, DoubleDutch commits to resolving complaints about our collection or use of your personal information.
+Additionally, based on the Dutch Data Protection Act (Wet bescherming persoonsgegevens) and similar local laws that pertain to the countries in which our companies have nexus, you may request to review, change, or remove your personal data.
+European Union, Swiss, or other covered individuals with inquiries or complaints regarding our Privacy Shield policy should first contact DoubleDutch by email by including your full name and sending it to email@example.com.
+We will contact you within thirty (30) business days after receipt of a request to review, change, or remove your personal data.